SkillsFundingAgency/dfc-devops/ArmTemplates/ServiceBus/servicebus-ipfilter.md

 servicebusName (required) string

-The name of the ServiceBus to apply the rule to
+The name of the ServiceBus to apply the rule to.
+The ServiceBus must be on the Premium SKU.

 ## Example